 EDT3007 Google Technologies in Education

 3 credits.
-An in-depth study of the Google tools available through the G Suite for Education platform, with an emphasis on K-12 classroom use, including collaborative learning approaches and assessment strategies.
+An in-depth study of the Google tools available through its education platform, with an emphasis on K-12 classroom use, including collaborative learning approaches and assessment strategies.

 ENGLISH-COMMUNICATION ARTS AND LITERATURE